Southern Oregon AVA: Red Hill Douglas County, Oregon AVA

 The Red Hill Douglas County, Oregon AVA is entirely contained within the Umpqua Valley AVA.
-This AVA includes 5500 acre, and is located near Yoncalla.
+This AVA expands 5500 acre, and is located near Yoncalla.
 Originally petitioned as the "Red Hill AVA", the proposed appellation brought protest from Willamette Valley vintners, where a region known as Red Hill is also located; the name of "Red Hill Douglas County" was instead chosen to avoid consumer confusion.

-Elkton, Oregon AVA

 The Elkton AVA is entirely contained within the Umpqua Valley AVA.
-This AVA includes 74900 acre and is located near Elkton.
+This AVA encompasses 74900 acre and is located near Elkton.

 Rogue Valley AVA

-Rogue River and tributaries.
-The unlabeled stream to the east of the Illinois River is the Applegate River; Bear Creek is not shown on this map but flows through the valley in which Medford is located.

 The Rogue Valley AVA includes the drainage basin of the Rogue River and several tributaries, including the Illinois River, the Applegate River, and Bear Creek.
 Most wineries in the region are found in the valleys formed by one of these three tributaries, rather than along the Rogue River itself.
 The region is 70 mi wide by 60 mi long (though much of the land within the AVA is not suitable for grape cultivation); there are fewer than 20 wineries with only 1100 acre planted.
 Each river valley has a unique terroir, and grows different varieties of grapes.
 Overall, however, this region is the warmest and driest of Oregon's winegrowing regions.

 Illinois Valley

 The westernmost tributary is the Illinois River, which rises in southern Josephine County, in the Red Buttes Wilderness.
 The river flows generally northwest along the west side of the Klamath Mountains, past Cave Junction and Kerby then through the Siskiyou National Forest.
-It joins the Rogue River from the south on the Curry–Josephine county line, approximately 15 mi (24 km) from the Pacific Ocean.
+It joins the Rogue River from the south on the Curry–Josephine county line, approximately 15 mi from the Pacific Ocean.
 The region is marked by its high elevation and is significantly influenced by marine climates.
 The region is well suited for growing Burgundy varietals, similar to those grown in the Willamette Valley.